On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

 \end{assumption}

 The following result provides a bound on the error that relates the iterates $\{x_k\}$ and the approximate sequence $\{s_k\}$.
-This result provides us an estimate of the performance of our algorithm with respect to the iterates of the solutions to the approximated problems VI$(X,F_k+\eta_k\bf{I})$. \begin{proposition}[An upper bound for $\EXP{\|x_{k+1}-s_k\|^2}$] Consider the RSSA scheme where $\{\g_k\}$, $\{\eta_k\}$, and $\{\e_k\}$ are {strictly} positive sequences.
-Let Assumptions \ref{assum:step_error_sub_1}, \ref{assum:step_error_sub_2}, \ref{assum:IRLSA}(b), \ref{assum:IRLSA}(c), and \ref{assum:conv-exp} hold.
-Suppose $\{\eta_k\}$ is bounded by some $\bar \eta>0$ and there exists some scalar $K_2\geq 0$ such that for any $k \geq K_2$ we have $\eta_k\g_k <1$.
-Then,
+This result provides us an estimate of the performance of our algorithm with respect to the iterates of the solutions to the approximated problems VI$(X,F_k+\eta_k\bf{I})$.